This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Map of Angels Landing Trail in Zion National Park

-Map of Angels Landing Trail / One Day in Zion
+Map of Angel’s Landing Trail / One Day in Zion

 At first, the trail remains at an easy grade, however, pretty you will begin a series of switchbacks.
 Although the switchbacks are wiggly, these are not the famous Walter’s Wiggles yet.
 You will reach them later on.
 The switchbacks will take you to the top of the ridge above Refrigerator Canyon.

-Angels Landing Trail
+Angels Landing Trail in Zion

-Angel’s Landing Trail / One Day in Zion
+Angel’s Landing Trail

 Next, the trail gradually climbs up the canyon and pretty soon you will get to the famous 1930s CCC engineering section called Water’s Wiggles.
 Each wiggle is a short switchback.
 There are a total of 21 wiggles!

-Angels Landing Trail
+Angels Landing Trail in Zion

-Walter’s Wiggles Along Angel’s Landing Trail / One Day in Zion
+Walter’s Wiggles Along Angel’s Landing Trail

-The trail gradually will reveal breathtaking vistas of the surrounding canyon, offering a taste of the adventure to come.
 As you climb higher, you will notice the landscape transforming beneath your feet, with rugged cliffs and sweeping valleys stretching as far as the eye can see.

 But the real challenge and reward await you at the final section of the hike.
 A narrow and exposed ridgeline, equipped with chains for assistance, will lead you to the summit of Angel’s Landing.
-This thrilling section is not for the faint of heart but is well worth the effort for those seeking an adrenaline rush and unparalleled views.

-The View from Angels Landing / One Day in Zion
+The View from Angel’s Landing

 To secure your spot, you are required to participate in a lottery system.
 Register for the lottery HERE.
 Reservations can fill up quickly, especially during peak seasons, so it’s advisable to plan ahead and check for availability as early as possible.